-Emissions from fuel combustion are estimated at the sectoral level.
-They are calculated by multiplying energy use by source and sector with pollutant specific emission factors.
-Activity data is provided by the National Energy Authority (NEA), which collects data from the oil companies on fuel sales by sector.
-The division of fuel sales by sector does not reflect the IPCC/NFR sectors perfectly so EA has made adjustments to the data where needed to better reflect the IPCC/NFR categories.
-Further explanation of this adjustment is given in Annex I. This applies for the sectors 1A1a Energy industries, 1A2 Manufacturing industry (stationary combustion) and 1A4 Residential.
-Emissions from waste incineration with energy recovery are reported under 'energy industries' and 'commercial' but a description of the method is under the waste section.
+Explanation for the adjustment for residual fuel oil is given in Annex I. The adjustment applies for the sectors 1A1a Energy industries, 1A2 Manufacturing industry (stationary combustion) and 1A4 Residential.
+Emissions from waste incineration with energy recovery are reported under energy industries and commercial but a description of the method is under the waste section.
 Fuel combustion activities are divided into two main categories; stationary and mobile combustion.
 Stationary combustion includes Energy Industries, Manufacturing Industries and a part of the Other sectors (Residential and Commercial/Institutional sector).
 Mobile combustion includes Civil Aviation, Road Transport, Navigation, Fishing (part of the Other sectors), Mobile Combustion in Construction (part of Manufacturing Industries and Construction sector) and International Bunkers.